-Apply for funding through the Midlands3Cities Doctoral Training Partnership
+Apply for funding through the Midlands3Cities Doctoral Training Scheme website.

 Stage three: submit two references (deadline 12 January 2016)

 The University of Birmingham must receive two references, which have to be submitted by your nominated referees.
 You must ensure that referees write your references on the form below:

-The deadline for these references to be received was Wednesday, 14th January 2015.
+The deadline for these references to be received is Tuesday 12 January 2016.